thesuhas/CS302-SE-Notes/Unit 1/04 Agile.md

 ## XP

-Continues feedback and test-driven development.
+Continuous feedback and test-driven development.
 Delivers working software at an interval of 1-2 weeks (lesser than SCRUM).

 Delivers highest priority user stories in the form of tested software on an iteration by iteration basis.